- University of Missouri, Columbia

 Nanoscale phenomena have recently become visible to humanity uncovering a highly patterned pre-neural world where billions of years ago an RNA world invented extra-individual purely informational T-strings, i.e., DNA, and soon there was only the world of DNA-based world of walking and working protein mass-societies (“Cell Cities”).
 Billions of years later, human mass-societies are the first and only animal societies to reach self-similarity with these DNA/protein mass-societies of every cell in their bodies, by also inventing extra-individual purely informational T-strings, i.e., TEXT and bit T-strings, and now nearly all human life is TEXT-based and mass-social with external-memory (first using clay, now mostly silicon) allowing explosive growth of human knowledge, science, and technology separating human life dramatically from any other known forms of life.

-Magnus S. Magnusson, PhD, Emeritus Research Professor, founder, and director of the Human Behavior Laboratory, School of Health Sciences, University of Iceland.
+Dr. Magnus S. Magnusson, Emeritus Research Professor, he is a founder and director of the Human Behavior Laboratory, School of Health Sciences, University of Iceland.
 Author of the T-system and THEMETM (PatternVision).
 Co-directed project “DNA analysis with Theme”.
 Keynotes in biology, neuroscience, mathematics, science of religion, proteomics, A.I., and nanoscience.
 Deputy Director 1983-1988 in the Museum of Mankind of the National Museum of Natural History, Paris.
 Repeatedly, invited Professor at the University of Paris V, VIII & XIII.
 Since 1995 in formal collaboration between 32 European and American universities initiated at the University of Paris V, Sorbonne, based on “Magnusson’s analytical model”.
-Main interest: mass-societies and bio-mathematical self-similarity between nano and human scales.
+His Main interest: mass-societies and bio-mathematical self-similarity between nano and human scales.